transilvlad/email-processor-challenge/readme.md

 Send an email with your favorite client to `localhost:25` addressed to anyone `@example.com`.
 You can send the email to multiple recipients as well.

+See below how to run [Robin client](#robin-mta-tester) to send the sample email provided to KumoMTA container.

 Wait for the email to process.
 You can watch the localstack container logs to see the process work.

 For example when an email with two recipients is received the logs will show: